Skaters must notify the Training Committee when they want to be assessed.

 Full Contact

-Skaters will wear colored tape as a level indicator on their helmets (provided by the league) for a quick-reference for teammates to know each others’ skating levels.
+Skaters Level 0-2 will wear colored tape as a level indicator on their helmets (provided by the league) for a quick-reference for teammates to know each others’ skating levels.

 Yes, but you may be asked to refrain from contact drills without further assessment of your skating level.
 Please email us your health insurance info ahead of time at hello@hellgaterollerderby.org